singnet/opencog-tutorials/README.md

 ```
 ## OpenCog tutorials
 This set of tutorials describe various libraries or functions that are done using [opencog](https://github.com/opencog/opencog/)
+A set of notebook tutorials that describe various libraries or functions that are done using [opencog]
 ### GHOST tutorials
 * [Ghost](opencog_tutorials/GHOST/ghost-tutorial.ipynb)
+### Testing Notebook tutorials
+Each tutorial (ipynb) file is associted with a text file with the same name, this is to test the expected output of each command against their actual output.
+To do this you can change the path and file name at the top of the Expect.scm (tester) file and load Expect.scm into guile.
+This will give you the number of passing and failing commands in that text file.